Toyota Alphard: Fourth generation (AH40; 2023)

 The fourth-generation Alphard and the third-generation Vellfire were released on 21 June 2023.
 It is based on the TNGA-K platform along with the more luxurious Lexus LM.
 The exterior dimensions are kept within 5 m in length and 1.85 m in width, to ensure the vehicle conform with the size constraints of standard vertical automated parking systems in Japan.

 The vehicle is equipped with straight rockers and a V-shaped brace in the rear-lower part of the vehicle for a 50% improvement in rigidity compared to the previous generation.
 Toyota also optimised the use of structural adhesives to limit deformation of the body.
 It uses MacPherson struts at the front and an updated double wishbone rear suspension.
-With the other measures like the use of rubber bushings in the attachment portions of the cushion frames and memory foam in the seats, the minivan received a 30% reduction in vibrations.
+With the other measures like the use of rubber bushings in the attachment portions of the cushion frames and memory foam in the seats, the MPV received a 30% reduction in vibrations.

 A notable change in the fourth generation Alphard is that its insignia has been moved from the front end to the front door window frames.
 The front of the Alphard now features Toyota's corporate emblem.
-For the first time, the Vellfire has its own unique insignia in the form of a stylized "V," which is located on the window frames of the front doors.
+For the first time, the Vellfire has its own unique insignia in the form of a stylized 'V', which is located on the window frames of the front doors.

 According to Toyota's Chief Branding Officer Simon Humphries, who also oversees design work, the company wanted to end the Vellfire nameplate in light of its decreasing sales in Japan.
 However, the decision was reversed during development due to the pushbacks from dealers.